NCI-CGR/TriosCompass_v2/README.md

 ```
 @RG    PL:ILLUMINA    ID:{FLOWCELL}_{LANE}    SM:{SAMPLE_ID}    PU:{SAMPLE_ID}_{FLOWCELL}    LB:{SAMPLE_ID}_{INDEX}
 ```
-Users may put dummy data if some of the information is not available, and {SAMPLE_ID} needs not to be unique (as some samples might be sequenced in multiple flow cells to meet the coverage requirement).
+Users may put dummy data if some of the information is not available, and {SAMPLE_ID} needs not to be unique in the sample table (as some samples might be sequenced in multiple flow cells to meet the coverage requirement).
 Nevertheless, the combination of {SAMPLE_ID} and {FLOWCELL} must be unique.

-Users may put additional meta information in the sample csv file, which will be ignored by TriosCompass.
+Users may put additional meta information in the sample csv file, which, however, will be ignored by TriosCompass.

 ##### PEP example for *bam* input